We all share a passion for teaching, a focus on helping our students achieve their best,

 Eli is also passionate about volunteer work.
-He helps underserved Boston 8th graders apply for and enroll in selective high schools, trains high school students to be tutors for younger children, and works with students on subjects including tap dance, hands-on science, statistics, Chinese energy work, and environmental stewardship.
+He helps underserved Boston 8th graders apply for and enroll in selective high schools, trains high school students to be tutors for younger children, and works with students on subjects including tap dance, hands-on science, statistics, and Chinese energy work.

 Eli’s passion is for working with students for whom school is a little too slow or a little too fast.
 A core component of his tutoring is the building of self-confidence and personal work ethic, which in his experience are top growth areas for most kids.

 When he’s not taking standardized tests like the SAT, ACT, or ISEE for fun, Eli enjoys practicing Tai Chi, reading science fiction, swimming, and baking bread − though, to his regret, he can still only do these things one at a time.

 BA, Oberlin College, Music History and Theory, 2005